open-o11y/aws-o11y-good-practices/docs/recipes/ec2-eks-metrics-go-adot-ampamg.md

 4. Choose the Trust relationships tab and choose Edit trust relationship.

-5. In the trust relationship policy JSON, replace aws-amp with adot-col and then choose Update Trust Policy.
+5. In the trust relationship policy JSON, replace prometheus or aws-amp with adot-col and then choose Update Trust Policy.
 Your resulting trust policy should look like the following:
 ```
 {
   "Version": "2012-10-17",